-Click Help ($\boxed{2}$) to access the LiveLinkTM for Excel[®] User's Guide.
+Click Help (?) to access the LiveLinkTM for Excel[®] User's Guide.

-See OpenHelp to get more information about the corresponding command in VBA.
+See OpenHelp for information about the corresponding VBA command.

 Working With Models From Worksheets

 - Accessing the Model Definitions

 - Computing the Solution

 - Running a Model in Sweep

 - Evaluating the Results

 - Displaying the Results

 - Updating Data in Cells Linked to the Model